|

 us about that.

-It's as much a labor of love as anything else.
-It was born to a
+a labor of love as anything else.
+It was born to a great extent

-great extent by extreme frustration over the state of oldies programming
+by extreme frustration over the state of oldies programming on radio

-on radio today.
-Also playing a part was the one year debacle at
+today.
+Also playing a part was the one year debacle at WPEN - an

-WPEN - an oldies format that couldn't possibly have been done in
+oldies format that couldn't possibly have been done in a more disastrous

-a more disastrous manner.
-I wanted to develop a format that not
+manner.
+I wanted to develop a format that not only played great

-plays more than a token sampling of their music.
-Thus, the internet
+a token sampling of their music.
+Thus, the internet radio station

-radio station was born.
-So far, reaction has been excellent and
+was born.
+So far, reaction has been excellent and the numbers keep

 |